chayyasyal/week-1-test/README.md

 # Quiz Master

-A test created using JavaScript in preparation of my final product for Coding Pilot Project.
+A test created using HTML in preparation of my final product for Coding Pilot Project.
 The first task as part of a week sprint cycle.

 # About